7 Essential Table Manners for Kids

-Lately, while dining with our two older sons, my husband and I often look at each other in shock over the state of their terrible table manners.
+Table manners for kids was something important to instill in my children.
+And lately, while dining with our two older sons, my husband and I often look at each other in shock over the state of their terrible etiquette.
 Food is shovelled into mouths that remain open for conversation, napkins are frequently left folded on the table beside the dinner plates and we frequently enter into negotiations over which menu items will and won’t be eaten.
 In case you’ve forgotten, it pains me to admit that we aren’t sharing a table with two toddlers, but rather a pair of teenagers who seem to have forgotten EVERY SINGLE MANNER taught to them over the years.

 It’s not surprising, really.
 All you have to do is Google ‘why does my teen act like a toddler?’ and you’ll find numerous studies supporting the fact that these adolescent years often mimic behaviours thought to have been left behind with the terrible twos (trust me, I’ve done it).
 It’s disheartening at times, but also just part of the growing up process, so we take the opportunity to reteach many of the things we felt certain were permanently embedded in their brains.

 My children have been eating at the table with us from the time they were able to sit up, and family dinner is a regular ritual in our house.
 Beginning around age two, we’ve shown the kids how we would like them to eat, and while I didn’t think we’d need a refresher course for the teenage years, it turns out we actually need to continuously model the manners we want them to use, even when they stand taller than us.
 Here are my guidelines for good table manners.
 They may look a little different than yours, and if they do, I’d love to hear which rules you put into place at your own table.